- News & Events

 October 26 - 30, 2015

-Sessions run for 5 days, Monday through Friday, from 9am to 5pm each day in Berkeley, CA. Attendance is required at all sessions.
+Sessions run for 5 days, Monday through Friday, from 9 am to 4:30 pm each day, with occasional evening classes as well, from 6-9 pm, in Berkeley, CA. Attendance is required at all sessions.

 Applications are accepted on a first come, first served basis.